What is the Living Schoolyard Grant Program?

 Eligibility and Prioritization

-Eligibility and prioritization will be based on the following criteria:
+Eligibility and prioritization has been based on the following criteria:

 - This grant can only be used at a public school (including charters) within San Mateo County.

-- Priority will be given to schools in districts with a high Equity Index, a multiple measure score that reflects funding gaps, student performance, and panel recommendations.
+- Priority has been given to schools in districts with a high Equity Index, a multiple measure score that reflects funding gaps, student performance, and panel recommendations.

-- Priority will be given to schools with gardens or outdoor learning programs that are less than five years old (started no earlier than 2017-18).
+- Priority has been given to schools with gardens or outdoor learning programs that are less than five years old (started no earlier than 2017-18).

 Final Report Overview